pinobatch/hello-world/cheat-sheet.md

     git add .gitignore
     git commit -m "Imported version X.Y.Z from ZIPURL"

 Then you can send this new project to GitHub.
+(A shortcut for `--set-upstream` is `-u`.

     git remote add origin GITHUBURL
     git push --set-upstream origin master